-- Hearing the voices of children and acting upon them- CRUCIAL.
-Practice- is this in place?
-Can you evidence this ?
-Is it worth carrying out a point in time review of practice and developing as required ? - Developing and USING individual communication methods-Practicein place ?
+- Developing and USING individual communication methods-Practicein place ?
 Evidence ?
 Training ?
-Links to SoP and workforce development plan ? - Children being key partners in decisions about them.
+Links to registration and workforce development plan ? - Children being key partners in decisions about them.
 Practice- is this happening ?
-If not why not and what needs to be changed ? - A child's right to family life... being placed a long way from home. - Keeping in touch with home CRUCIAL.
+If not, why not and what needs to be changed ? - A child's right to family life... being placed a long way from home. - Keeping in touch with home CRUCIAL.
 Practice- evidence this is happening ?
+Communication with families and carers ?